I welcome comments and constructive criticism, and will answer questions, by mail or e-mail. : email@example.comCONTENTS:

 2. Lone Star Models “Four-In-One” multi-media conversion kit: (OOP) This kit was designed to convert the Monogram Me-262 to the A-1A/U3 or U4, the B-1a, or the B-1a/U4.
 It contains resin, vac and metal parts.
 The quality is just "so-so" on most parts.
 I haven't used these parts due to the poor quality.

 3. Black Eagle # 4804 Me262B-1a conversion kit (OOP) - This little set is specifically for changing a DML/Dragon Me262B-1a/U1 nightfighter kit to a B-1a trainer: it only contains the cockpit tub and other cockpit parts to make the rear instructor's cabin, nothing else.
 It is NOT to make a 2 seater from a single seater(I wish Meteor would put this information in their catalog).
 The parts are well made and I am sure they fit fine but I would not recommend it unless you are planning to use it strictly for the purpose for which it is made.
 I haven't used this either.

 4. Antares Models.
-These folks from
+As mentioned previously, these folks from

 > Here is a hybrid of the Heimatschutzer I with the HG1, including airframe modifications and a Walter HWK rocket engine, designed for increased speed.
 This is an hypothetical variant and marking.